 Black Friday vs. Cyber Monday: Which Has the Better Deals?

-The question comes up every year for holiday shoppers, “Should I take advantage of Black Friday or wait a couple more days for Cyber Monday?”
+The question comes up every year for holiday shoppers, “Should I take advantage of Black Friday or wait a few more days for Cyber Monday?”
+This year, it’s even more confusing, given the plethora of early Black Friday sales and daily deals offered by Amazon, Walmart and some of the biggest retailers.

-But despite the unique challenges the retailers are up against, they’re still going big on Black Friday and Cyber Monday.
+But despite the early sales and fight for every shopping dollar in a holiday season impacted by inflation, retailers are still going big on Black Friday and Cyber Monday.
 After all, their livelihood depends on their success this time of year.

 The shopping events also serve as critical indicators to the health of their businesses during a highly competitive holiday season, noted Harvey Ma, senior VP of Omni, Consumer & Retail Performance of North America at NielsenIQ.